docker/docs/get-started/index.md

 A container is a sandboxed process running on a host machine that is isolated from all other processes running on that host machine.
 That isolation leverages [kernel namespaces and cgroups](https://medium.com/@saschagrunert/demystifying-containers-part-i-kernel-space-2c53d6979504), features that have been in Linux for a long time.
 Docker makes these capabilities approachable and easy to use.
 To summarize, a container:

 - Is a runnable instance of an image.
-You can create, start, stop, move, or delete a container using the DockerAPI or CLI.
+You can create, start, stop, move, or delete a container using the Docker API or CLI.
 - Can be run on local machines, virtual machines, or deployed to the cloud.
 - Is portable (and can be run on any OS).
 - Is isolated from other containers and runs its own software, binaries, configurations, etc.

-## What is a container image?

-A running container uses an isolated filesystem.
-This isolated filesystem is provided by a container image, and the container image must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata.

-This guide covers topics such as image layers, best practices, and more.

-> **Note**
->
-> If you're familiar with `chroot`, then think of a container as an extended version of `chroot`.
+If you're familiar with `chroot`, then think of a container as an extended version of `chroot`.
 The filesystem comes from the image.
 However, a container adds additional isolation not available when using chroot.

+## What is an image?

+A running container uses an isolated filesystem.
+This isolated filesystem is provided by an image, and the image must contain everything needed to run an application - all dependencies, configurations, scripts, binaries, etc. The image also contains other configurations for the container, such as environment variables, a default command to run, and other metadata.

 ## Next steps

-In this section, we introduced containers and container images.
+In this section, you learned about containers and images.

-Next, we containerize a simple application.
+Next, you'll containerize a simple application and get hands-on with the concepts.

 [Containerize an application](02_our_app.md){: .button  .primary-btn}